Okroshiashvili/Data-Science-Lab/README.md

 * Added more comments in each code file
 * Extended DL with supervised and unsupervised algorithms
 * Easily generalizable code for other datasets
+* Materials for farther reading in Deep Learning

 ### To Do

 * Add more intuitions for each algorithm and problem
-* Add some more algorithms such as
+* Add some more algorithms

 #### Contributors are warmly welcomed